 Premier Bio-Cup Certified Training

-This certified training program is intended to provide drug test administrators information to better understand the Premier Bio-Cup product and testing procedure.
-Please read through all of the information within this training program.
-After completing the training portion, you may test your knowledge with our online certification quiz.
-Once you have successfully passed the quiz with 100% accuracy, you will receive a personalized certificate of training which you can print for your records.
+This training is intended to provide drug test administrators with the information to better understand the Premier Bio-Cup product and collection procedure.
+Please thoroughly read through all of the information within this training guide.
+Once you have read through this training, you may move on to the Certification Quiz.
+Following the completion of the quiz, you will receive a personalized certificate of training which you can print for your records.

-The Premier Bio-Cup is a preliminary screening test for the presence of drugs.
-The Premier Bio-Cup is a qualitative, immunoassay urine-based, rapid test that incorporates collection of a urine specimen and the testing of multiple drugs simultaneously.
-For a quantitative result or to confirm a presumptive positive screen, a second, alternative chemical method should be performed on the same urine sample.
+The Premier Bio-Cup is a preliminary, rapid screening test for the presence of drugs/alcohol in a urine specimen.
+For a quantitative result, or to confirm a presumptive positive screen, a second alternative chemical method should be performed by a laboratory on the same urine sample.
 Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS) or Gas Chromatography/Mass Spectrometry (GC/MS) are the preferred confirmation methods.

 Product Features And Benefits